 The finish is applied by hand with either pads, rollers, buffers, or lint-free cloth, depending on the choice of finish material – most often water-borne urethane, tongue oil or other natural oils, or hard wax, mixed with a variety of tints, stains, and pigments.
 The finish is generally applied in 2–4 coats with a light sanding between each application.

 Read more about our Custom Sample Shop and Finishing Process below.

 With the production and finishing process complete, each order is carefully stacked on pallets, labeled with the customer’s name, address, and delivery notes for the trip, and then wrapped for shipment.
 Our packaging process takes into consideration the worst-case scenario.
 This is Vermont – New Englanders understand all kinds of weather conditions!
 We go to great lengths to protect the flooring from damage that can occur while in transit and from exposure to moisture.
 Orders are shrink-wrapped by hand (no fancy shrink-wrapping machinery involved) and then banded to the pallets.
 Finally, when the transport truck arrives from the common carrier, we carefully forklift it into place and wave adieu as it heads off to a long life beneath a family’s feet.

 When you order samples from us—because you'd like us to try to duplicate a wood finish that's already in your home, or you want to see how an Ebony finish looks on Eastern White Pine— our Artisan Finishers will create it for you.
 Jay, pictured below, is a genuine master at translating your vision into reality.

-We encourage you to visit us here in Brattleboro and see our finishers at work.
+We encourage you to schedule an appointment to visit us here in Brattleboro and see our finishers at work.
 Better yet, plan on spending some time and challenge us to create the perfect finish sample that matches—or exceeds—your ideal floor vision!